-Olive-or-Oliver (pronounced “OliverOliver”) is an award-winning transgendered performance artist, playwright, video artist, musician, hula hoop instructor, and advocate for the singular pronoun, “they”.
+Olive-or-Oliver (pronounced “OliverOliver”) is an award-winning queer performance artist, playwright, video artist, musician, hula hoop instructor, and advocate for the singular pronoun, “they”.

 Since 2010, they’ve entertained audiences across Toronto and internationally with their circus-burlesque, performance art, and improvised singing, including at the Toronto International Burlesque Festival and Pride Toronto.
 They have received multiple awards, including “Top Homo 2012” at Portland, Oregon’s “Homo’s Got Talent Dance-Off Competition”, and are also the recipient of two playwriting grants through the Ontario Arts Council and a graduate of the Young Creators’ Unit at Buddies in Bad Times Theatre.
 Olive-or-Oliver debuted their solo musical loop pedal project this summer at Toronto’s Fruit Loopz.